HtLord/htlord.github.io/src/content/blog/cncf/workload-identity-pool.md

     state: ACTIVE
     ```

-    Get copy of outputs of name (a.k.a <full-wi-provider-name> ) for Github Action later usage.
+    Get copy of name of output (a.k.a <full-wi-provider-name> ) for Github Action later usage.

 1. Create an example yaml